valverdemp/bloques/README.md

 ```

 I did this for every blog, and saved each list in a .txt file.
-Once I had all the lists of blog posts, I concatenated them in one file:
+Once I had all the lists of posts, I concatenated them in one file:

 ```
 cat *.txt > url_list.txt
 ```

 The result is 2,683 URLs (that later resulted in around 2,000 texts).
-The list is in posts_list.txt.
+The list is posts_list.txt.

 ###3.
 Download the html files